---- Bring in R packages ----

 st_cast("LINESTRING", warn = FALSE) %>%

-::select(distance, glatos_array, station_no, ins_serial_no, geometry)
+dplyr::select(distance, glatos_array, station_no, ins_serial_no, geometry)

-dplyr# now view buffer rings
+# now view buffer rings

 mapview(rcv_osc_sf) +